 The Legend of Zelda: The Wind Waker depicts a more cartoony, cel-shaded incarnation of Link as he explores islands dotting a vast sea that was once Hyrule.
 When his sister Aryll and the pirate captain Tetra are kidnapped by Ganondorf, Link sets out on a quest to rescue them.

 The Legend of Zelda: Twilight Princess, originally developed for the GameCube and ported to the Wii, Bears the unusual distinction of depicting Link as left and right-handed, depending on the platform the game is played on.
 This is due to the fact that most people are right-handed, and thus the Wii version, with its motion controls, was mirrored to allow Link's actions to better mimic the actions of the majority of the game's players.

 In Twilight Princess, Link is a young man caught up in the struggle against the forces of the Twilight Realm that threaten to engulf Hyrule.
 When inside the Twilight Realm, Link transforms into a wolf; a form that proves to be a hindrance until he meets Midna, an impish creature that aids him on his journey out of their mutual need for each other.

 The Legend of Zelda: Skyward Sword

-Occasionally called the Fairy Bow, this is Link's most common ranged attack.
-Unlike the boomerang, which has limited effect, the bow and arrow can generally do damage.
+- Bow: Occasionally called the Fairy Bow, this is Link's most common ranged attack.
+Unlike the boomerang, arrows fired with the bow can deal damage to most enemies, rather than stun them.

-The bombs are used to destroy certain objects, and also used in combat against certain enemies.
-Variations include the scurrying, mouse-like Bombchu and a similar one in Twilight Princess that resembles a bug.
+- Bombs: Link commonly uses bombs destroy certain objects, open secret passageways, and in combat against certain enemies.
+Variations include the scurrying, mouse-like Bombchu.

 Super Smash Bros.